njharman/dotfiles/README.rst

 About
 =====
+Author: Norman J. Harman Jr. <njharman@gmail.com>

-Dotfile, ~/bin, and other files to 'normanize' shell.
-Norman J. Harman Jr. <njharman@gmail.com>
+Dotfile, ~/bin, and other stuff to 'normanize' shell.

 Usage
 =====